ggobi/ggally/cran-comments.md

 ## Comments
-### 2016-6-30
-Paraphrasing answer to having a >= 5Mb pkg: no.

-Found a way to reduce my vignettes.
-Thank you for your patience!!
-Much appreciated!!

-I'm including the updated R CMD checks in this section.

-* local OS X install (x86_64-apple-darwin13.4.0), R 3.3.1
-  * There were no ERRORs, WARNINGs or NOTEs.
-* travis-ci
-  * ubuntu 12.04 (on travis-ci, x86_64-pc-linux-gnu), R 3.3.1
-  * There were no ERRORs, WARNINGs or NOTEs.
-* win-builder (devel and release)
-  * There were no ERRORs, WARNINGs or NOTEs.

-Thank you!
-Barret

-### 2016-6-29
-> Thanks, we see:
-> > Possibly mis-spelled words in DESCRIPTION:
-> >    geoms (25:43)
-> >    ggplot (5:21)
->
-> can you please write functions as foo() and packages/software single
-> quoted, please.
->
->
-> Size of tarball: 5972840 bytes
->
-> Can this be reduced?
->
-> Best,
-> Uwe Ligges

-Fixed the description issues.
-(Spelled out geoms to geometric objects and I was missing the quotes for ggplot2 in the title.
-Thank you!)

-The size of the tarball is mainly attributed to (the pictures within) the vignettes.
-This problem would still exist if I had a separate "docs/vignette" R package.
-I'm still working with Di Cook and the other authors to come up with a feasible solution that everyone is satisfied with.
-The next release should have this problem solved.

-Will this be ok?

-Thank you!
-Barret

-### 2016-6-24
+### 2016-11-04
-All three environments have the same NOTE on package size.
 Linux has a NOTE on mis-spelled words, it is a false positive.

-All downstream authors were not contacted as only new functions where added.
-Only in contact with authors who requested minor updates.
+All downstream authors were emailed on 2016-10-17.
+Have only been in contact with the authors of 'plotly'.

-Thank you for your time,
+Thank you for your time.

+Best,
 Barret

 #### Test environments and R CMD check results